markhughes321/karate-slack-integration/README.md

 2. **Slack Setup**:
     - Create a Slack App
     - Add the OAuth Scopes chat:write and files:write
-    - Add the App to your slack channel
+    - Install the App to your Slack channel
 3. **Environment Setup**:
     - Install the required npm modules.
     - Set up a `.env` file with your Bot User OAuth Token (SLACK_TOKEN) and channelID (SLACK_CHANNEL).
 See example.env for reference.